magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

   - Use `requestPutData`, `requestDeleteData`, `requestGetData`, `requestGetAllData`, and `requestGetAllKeysData` to store and retrieve data
 - Permissions to use certain browser features like creating popups or accessing the camera may be blocked.
 We expect the allowed permissions to evolve over time.
 Please share any [feedback](todo) you have.

-todo error handling - RequestSandboxError
+todo error handling - RequestSandboxError. data is populated with minCost: error.data?.minCost

 ## Calling Magic Apps and Functions